NCAA Division III: D-III schools with D-I programs

 Ten D-III schools currently field Division I programs in one or two sports, one maximum for each gender.
 These schools are allowed to offer athletic scholarships only for their D-I men's and women's sports.

 Five of them are schools that traditionally competed at the highest level of a particular men's sport prior to the institution of the three division classifications in 1973, a decade before the NCAA governed women's sports.
-These five colleges (plus three others that later chose to return their D-I programs to D-III) were granted a waiver (a.k.a. a grandfather clause) in 1983 to continue offering scholarships, a waiver that was reaffirmed in 2004.
+These five colleges (plus three others that later chose to return their D-I programs to D-III) were granted a waiver (or grandfather clause) in 1983 to continue offering scholarships, a waiver that was reaffirmed in 2004.
 Presumably due to Title IX considerations, grandfathered schools are also allowed to field one women's sport in D-I, and all five schools choose to do so.